-Please note that only a broker member of a board of REALTORS® may file an arbitration request against another broker member of a board of REALTORS®.
-To verify if both brokers involved are a member of a Board of REALTORS®, please contact Alicia Barras, Director of Professional Standards, 404.732.0615.
+Please note that only a broker member of a REALTOR® Association may file an arbitration request against another broker member of another REALTOR® Association.
+To verify if both brokers involved are a member of an Association of REALTORS®, please contact Alicia Barras, Director of Professional Standards, 404.732.0615.
 Once confirmed, you will receive the necessary paperwork to file a Request for Arbitration.

 A Request for Arbitration must be filed by the broker of a real estate agency and after the real estate transaction giving rise to the dispute has been completed or within 180 days after the facts constituting the Arbitration matter could have been known in the exercise of reasonable diligence; whichever is later.

 Mandatory vs. Voluntary

 If both brokers involved in the commission dispute are members of a Association of REALTORS®, then they must arbitrate through the Association rather than litigate the matter per Article 17 of the Code of Ethics.

 In arbitrable cases, the Arbitration Committee convenes a panel of impartial, unbiased, and experienced REALTORS® to consider your case.
 Designed to ensure that the due process rights of all parties are protected, claimants and respondents may be represented by attorneys, call witnesses, present evidence, and challenge the qualifications of the panel members selected to hear the case.

 The parties also enjoy a limited right to request a procedural review or file a legal challenge to the decision if they believe that there were procedural deficiencies or other irregularities that constitutes a deprivation of due process.
 However, this is not an appeal on the decision itself, only the procedures used in conducting the hearing.